6feels/6feels.github.io/elements.md

 <!-- Content -->
 <h2 id="content">About Me</h2>
-<p>I am an experienced and dedicated professional with valuable experience in project management and customer success management.
-I have always been able bring valuable contribution through my skills in community relations, strategic thinking, and team management.
-My key focus areas include collaborating with teams to value innovation, instilling the value hard work, continuous improvement, while creating a positive work environment that positively impacts the company success and employee growth.</p>
+<p>I am an experienced and dedicated professional with valuable experience in project management and customer relations.
+I have always brought valuable contribution to teams through my skills in community relations, strategic thinking, leadership, and management.
+My key focus areas include collaborating with teams to value innovation, instilling the value of hard work, continuous self improvement, all while creating a positive work environment that positively impacts the company success and employee growth.</p>
 <!--
 <div class="row">
 	<div class="6u 12u$(small)">